akin-ozer/ansible-role-ssl/README.md

 **Requirements**
 ------------

-Pip is required on ansible machine. "pyOpenSSL" pip package is also required. "python-setuptools" is also required for pip.
+pip and "python-setuptools" are required on ansible machine. "pyOpenSSL" pip package is also required.

 **Role Variables**
 --------------